BBeese/Interview-Prep/README.md

   + Class: basic concept in OOP, bundles data type information with action
   + Hierarchy: classes can have super and subclasses
   + An *Object* is an instance of a *Class*
+- Functional programming - useful when there are few *things* but more operations.
+'State' does not exist.
+  - OOP useful when there are more things, with less operations.
+State exists.

 ## Databases
 - ORM vs ODM - Object Relational Mapper vs Object Document Mapper